abdularif0705/Network-IP-Manipulator/README.md

 # Network-IP-Manipulator

 ## Introduction
-The Network-IP-Manipulator is a Python cybersecurity tool developed to expose and assess network protocol vulnerabilities within local area networks (LANs).
-Leveraging multithreading and socket programming, it identifies active devices, scans ports, and simulates network stress with TCP or UDP flood attacks, offering a practical exploration of Wi-Fi network vulnerabilities.
+The Network-IP-Manipulator is a Python cybersecurity tool that uses multiple threads to find computers on the local network and then removes their internet access by overwhelming them with TCP or UDP packets.
+Its purpose is to expose and assess network protocol vulnerabilities in the structure of Wi-Fi within local area networks (LANs).

 ## Project Overview
 I developed this tool collaboratively with my colleague Brett as our capstone project for a Computer Networks course.
 This application reflects a deep dive into networking concepts and stands as a testament to the practical implementation of networking principles, bridging the gap between academic theory and real-world network security practices.